-The pXRF measurements also yielded two other groups of elements, whose variations in concentrations seem to be driven by sedimentological or diagenetic processes, i.e., in being associated with paleoplacers and concretions (nodules).
-A first group of elements measured with the pXRF relates to paleoplacers (Zr, Ce and Ti, Fig. 4).
+The pXRF measurements also yielded two other groups of elements, whose variations in concentrations seem to be driven by sedimentological or diagenetic processes, i.e., associated with paleo-placers and concretions (nodules).
+A first group of elements measured with the pXRF relates to paleoplacers (Zr, Ce, and Ti, Fig. 4).
 An example of such a paleoplacer-rich stratigraphic interval is the top of the thick Kerarvail Mb. sandstone unit, which is characterized by high levels of natural radioactivity due to the presence of certain minerals.
-Certain elements associated with this mineral assemblage (e.g. zircons, monazite and titaniferous minerals as described by Pistis et al., 2016; 2018) can be detected by the pXRF.
+Certain elements associated with this mineral assemblage (e.g., zircons, monazite, and titaniferous minerals, as described by Pistis et al., 2016, 2018) can be detected by the pXRF.
 This is most clearly reflected in the Zr and Ti profiles.
-Our 'single spot per bed' measurements do not allow for specific mineralogical identifications, but an approach that combines multiple pXRF measurements for the same sample for coarse-grained igneous rocks has shown promising results to extract mineralogical information (Triantafyllou et al., 2021).
-In theory, Ce should also show elevated values in the paleoplacers, but this element is potentially too heavy (and can occur in too low concentrations) to be reliably detected by the pXRF analysis.
-Some elements like Ti occur in elevated concentrations in both paleoplacers and other facies.
+Our "single spot per bed" measurements do not allow for specific mineralogical identifications, but an approach that combines multiple pXRF measurements for the same sample for coarse-grained igneous rocks has shown promising results when extracting mineralogical information (Triantafyllou et al., 2021).
+In theory, Ce should also show elevated values in the paleo-placers, but this element is potentially too heavy (and can occur in too low concentrations) to be reliably detected by the pXRF analysis.
+Some elements like Ti occur in elevated concentrations in both paleo-placers and other facies.
 Considering both NGR and pXRF data together can be particularly useful.
-For example, combined elevated concentrations of U (NGR), Th (NGR), Zr (pXRF) and Ti (pXRF) are a very strong indicator of a paleoplacer.
+For example, combined elevated concentrations of U (NGR), Th (NGR), Zr (pXRF), and Ti (pXRF) are a very strong indicator of a paleo-placer.
 Around 6.5 m in the Kerarmor section there is an elevated Ti (and Ce) peak for measurements performed at the base of a thick sandstone (Fig. 4).
-This level does, however, not show higher concentrations of Th.
-U or Zr.
-Possibly the small spot of the pXRF hit a specific mineralogy, or represents 'an outlier'.
-All datapoints measured in the field are reported in Fig. 4, without arbitrary screening for potential 'outliers'.
-The pXRF elemental analysis can thus be a fast and useful tool to perform multi-elemental analysis in the field and detect potential paleoplacers.
+This level does, however, not show higher concentrations of Th, U, or Zr.
+Possibly the small spot of the pXRF hit a specific mineralogy, or represents "an outlier".
+All data points measured in the field are reported in Fig. 4, without arbitrary screening for potential "outliers".
+The pXRF elemental analysis can thus be a fast and useful tool to perform multi-elemental analysis in the field and detect potential paleo-placers.

-Various types and forms of concretions can be found throughout the Postolonnec Fm. (e.g. Loi and Dabard, 2002; Dabard and Loi, 2012).
-The most common concretions are cemented by silica, phosphorus or carbonate.
-Unfortunately, due to the technical settings used for the pXRF measurements Si was not reliably reported (see Methods).
+Various types and forms of concretions can be found throughout the Postolonnec Fm. (e.g., Loi and Dabard, 2002; Dabard and Loi, 2012).
+The most common concretions are cemented by silica, phosphorus, or carbonate.
+Unfortunately, due to the technical settings used for the pXRF measurements, Si was not reliably reported (see Methods).
 Nevertheless, the pXRF analysis still reveals useful information.
 Some concretions in the Morgat Mb.
-8-10 m interval have high Ca values and are most probably carbonate cemented concretions (Fig. 4).
-Some measured shell beds also show elevated Ca values reflecting a preserved fraction of carbonate mineralogy of the original shells.
-These Ca-enriched nodules have also very low concentrations of K, Rb and Ti.
-Another group of concretions have elevated Ce values (although caution is required with respect to the quality of the measurement for this element) and K, Rb and Ti values, which are similar to their surrounding sediments.
-This group corresponds with the phosphatic concretions as Ce is one of the elements, which is typically enriched in the phosphatic apatite.
+8-10 m interval have high Ca values and are most probably carbonate-cemented concretions (Fig. 4).
+Some measured shell beds also show elevated Ca values, reflecting a preserved fraction of carbonate mineralogy of the original shells.
+These Ca-enriched nodules also have very low concentrations of K, Rb, and Ti.
+Another group of concretions have elevated Ce values (although caution is required with respect to the quality of the measurement for this element) and K, Rb, and Ti values that are similar to their surrounding sediments.
+This group corresponds with the phosphatic concretions as Ce is one of the elements that is typically enriched in the phosphatic apatite.
 The nodules can also be enriched in U (NGR), where it is linked to the presence of organic matter, and at the same time often display low Th (NGR) concentrations.
-More systematic work is needed, where the same nodules are analyzed with both pXRF and more robust analytical techniques (e.g. Inductively Coupled Plasma Mass Spectrometry), but these first results demonstrate the potential as a useful non-destructive screening tool usable in the field.
+More systematic work is needed, where the same nodules are analyzed with both pXRF and more robust analytical techniques (e.g., inductively coupled plasma mass spectrometry), but these first results demonstrate the potential as a useful non-destructive screening tool usable in the field.